 - Active Directory actions are authenticated and approved using the Goverlan operator’s native account privileges.

 - Performing management tasks on a remote machine requires local administrative privileges.

 In the event a Goverlan Reach operator does not hold the required privileges to perform an action, alternate credentials can be used.
-Alternate credentials can be specified to authenticate against miscellaneous protocols including: LDAP, Windows, VNC, Intel vPro, RDP, and Telnet/SSH.
+Alternate credentials can be specified to authenticate against different protocols including LDAP, Windows, VNC, Intel vPro, RDP, and Telnet/SSH.

 Additionally, Goverlan supports SmartCard redirection and Microsoft LAPS.

 All actions performed by a Goverlan operator are audited.
-The default implementation records audit traces in the Windows Event Application Log, however, audits can be centralized using the Goverlan Reach Server.
+By default, the Goverlan Agent records audit traces in the Windows Event Application Log.
+However, audits can be centralized using the Goverlan Reach Server.